Our Sustainability Strategy

 Our Material Issues

 We have developed a robust approach to ‘materiality assessment’ in order to focus on what’s important to our business.
 We use this to identify relevant priorities under each of these themes and to inform our annual CR programme and action plans.
+The below graph shows our top 25 issues.

 To identify particular country risks, we take account of a number of external benchmarks and indices in our risk assessment process, including the UN Human Development Index, ITUC Global Rights Index, Freedom House Freedom in the World Civil Liberties, UNICEF % of children aged 5-14 years engaged in child labour, Minderoo Foundation’s Global Slavery Index and Transparency International’s Corruption Perceptions Index.